YuukanOO/gonzague/README.md

 Just drop or clone the gonzague folder/repo into your Ghost content/themes folder, restart ghost and choose gonzague in the configuration page of your Ghost backend!

 ## TODO:
-- Make it responsive
+- Make img responsive & do img style btw
-- Some styles are missing (img, blockquotes, ...)
+- Include normalize.css